RC1140/rc1140.github.com/_posts/2013-02-11-chromeExtensionAnalysis.md

 Now we can assume that they only handle a select set of URLS (yet to be verified) which will mean not much of an inconvenience.
 But if they end up proxying all URLs by mistake, any url navigated to would be blocked until their listener finishes execution.

 Now taking a step back and looking at the original function that might be of some interest was pac_url.
-Looking at the function in detail it doesn’t really do anything particularly interesting, instead it generates the location where the pac file can be downloaded from.
+Looking at the function in detail it doesnt really do anything particularly interesting, instead it generates the location where the pac file can be downloaded from.
 With some simple mental match we can work out what is that location that will be returned (which looks something like this)

       https://client.hola.org/proxy.pac_dev?browser=Chrome&ver=24